analogdevicesinc/nvidia/README.md

 To do this, run the following script (provided in this repo) specifying the path to the Jetson Linux directory, and the patches directory matching the `Patches Directory` value from the table in each project's documentation under the [Supported projects](#supported-projects) section.

 `./apply-patches.sh ../Linux_for_Tegra_R35.3.1/ ../nvidia-gmsl/patches-jetson_35.3.1`

-### Syncing from the repos into the Jetson Linux tree

-Another way is to sync the repos.
-This is mostly useful for internal development.

-To do this, run the following script (provided in this repo) specifying the path to the Jetson Linux directory, a remote name of your choice (we recomment using `adi`) and the remote url at which this repo lives.
-You also need to specify the `Project` and `Release Tag` values from the table in the [Supported projects](#supported-projects) section.

-`./sync.sh ../Linux_for_Tegra_R35.3.1 adi https://github.com/analogdevicesinc/nvidia.git gmsl jetson_35.3.1`

 ### Resetting the Jetson Linux tree to NVIDIA state